 Once a term, usually during the half-term break, we host a Borough-wide Youth Forum meeting made up of young people who attend our provision across the Borough as well as the members of individual Local Youth Forums.
 During this meeting we focus on a relevant and topical issue, decided by young people, including input from partners.
 Recent topics have included social media, knife crime, health relationships and fundraising.

-Our first ever borough-wide Youth Forum trip in 2018 took us to "Locked in a Room" where the young people had the opportunity to have fun together and be rewarded for their important contributions.
+Our first ever borough-wide Youth Forum trip took us to "Locked in a Room" where the young people had the opportunity to have fun together and be rewarded for their important contributions.